Blog

 The role of social media influencers in kids fashion

-social media's sway on young wardrobes
+Social media's sway on young wardrobes

 The dynamic of kids fashion has evolved with the advent of social media influencers.
 From Instagram to Youtube, influential figures who usually boast a substantial following are setting trends that resonate with the younger demographic.
 For instance, take a look at the percentage of parents who admit their kids’ style is often influenced by what they see on platforms like TikTok and Instagram.
 Studies suggest that over 60% of parents acknowledge that social media somewhat dictates their children’s fashion sense.